mercush/genlm-control/docs/potentials.md

 ### Coerced potentials

-The [`Coerced`](../reference/genlm_control/potential/coerce) class allows you to adapt a potential to work with a different vocabulary using a coercion function.
+The [`Coerced`][genlm.control.potential.coerce] class allows you to adapt a potential to work with a different vocabulary using a coercion function.
 The coercion function must map between sequences in the new vocabulary and sequences in the potential's original vocabulary.
 This is particularly useful when combining potentials that operate on different types of tokens.

 ```python
 # Example: Coercing a byte-level FSA to work with a language model's tokens